software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/deploy-contract.md

 ```
 Deploys a contract given a path relative to a Protostar project root.
 The section [Deploying contracts from tests](../01-deploying-contracts.md) demonstrates a usage of this cheatcode.

+- `contract` — A path to the **compiled** contract or a contract name.
+If you provide a contract name, Protostar will search for the compiled contract in the default build output (which is `build` in the root of the project) directory.
-`config` is a keyword only argument kept for compatibility with the migration [deploy_contract cheatcode](../../06-deploying/02-migrations/deploy-contract.md).
+- `config` — A keyword only argument kept for compatibility with the migration [deploy_contract cheatcode](../../06-deploying/02-migrations/deploy-contract.md).
 See related documentation for more information.

 :::warning
 Deploying a contract is a slow operation.
 If it's possible try using this cheatcode in the [`__setup__` hook](../README.md#setup-hooks).